Ada-Developers-Academy/core-unit-1/while-loops/problem-set-while-loops.md

 ##### !question

-Reorder the lines of code below to produce a `while` loop with the following behavior:
+Reorder the lines of code below to produce a `while` loop that runs forever with the following behavior:

 - Prompt the user for input.
 - Ignore the input if the user enters 'skip.'